mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 # Section 1.4: Computing Actions<a id="sec-3"></a>

+I don't plan on doing this for every section in the book, but section 1.4 is the first place where we're introduced to Scheme, so I followed along and made a few notes.

 This is the first demo of how any of this stuff works, starting on page 15.
 Here's our first Lagrangian, super simple.

 ```scheme